List of SIP response codes

-The Session Initiation Protocol (SIP) is a signalling protocol used for controlling communication sessions such as Voice over IP telephone calls.
-SIP is based on request/response transactions, in a similar manner to the Hypertext Transfer Protocol (HTTP).
-Each transaction consists of a SIP request (which will be one of several request methods), and at least one response.
+The Session Initiation Protocol (SIP) is a signaling communications protocol used to establish, modify, and terminate multimedia communication sessions over IP networks.
+These sessions can involve Voice over IP (VoIP) telephone calls, video conferencing, instant messaging, and other real-time applications.

+SIP is based on a request–response transaction model, similar to the Hypertext Transfer Protocol (HTTP).
+Each transaction consists of a SIP request—chosen from a defined set of request methods—and at least one corresponding response.
+The protocol is text-based and human-readable, which simplifies debugging, development, and interoperability with other Internet protocols.

+Beyond basic session setup and teardown, SIP supports features such as user location (finding the endpoint of a participant), user availability (determining willingness to engage in communication), and session management (including call transfer and termination).
+These capabilities make SIP a foundational component of modern IP-based communication systems.

 SIP requests and responses may be generated by any SIP user agent; user agents are divided into clients (UACs), which initiate requests, and servers (UASes), which respond to them.
 A single user agent may act as both UAC and UAS for different transactions: for example, a SIP phone is a user agent that will be a UAC when making a call, and a UAS when receiving one.
 Additionally, some devices will act as both UAC and UAS for a single transaction; these are called Back-to-Back User Agents (B2BUAs).